-Low Warning:-21.00 dBmHIgh Warning:-3.50 dBmLow Alarm:-21.50 dBmHigh Alarm:-3.00 dBm
+High Alarm: -3.00 dBm HIgh Warning: -3.50 dBm Low Warning: -21.00 dBm Low Alarm: -21.50 dBm

-- The threshold value is the power ratio in decibels (dB) of the measured power referenced to one milliwatt (mW). - Refer to the Command Usage section under the transceiver-threshold current command for more information on configuring transceiver thresholds. - Trap messages enabled by the transceiver-monitor command are sent to any management station configured by the snmp-server host command.
+- The threshold value is the power ratio in decibels (dB) of the measured power referenced to one milliwatt (mW). - ◆ Refer to the Command Usage section under the transceiver-threshold current command for more information on configuring transceiver thresholds. - ◆ Trap messages enabled by the transceiver-monitor command are sent to any management station configured by the snmp-server host command.

-The following example sets alarm thresholds for the signal power received at port 1.
+The following example sets alarm thresholds for the signal power received at port transceiver-threshold This command sets thresholds for the transceiver temperature which can be used temperature to trigger an alarm or warning message.

 '''

 Console(config)interface ethernet 1/1

-Console(config-if)#transceiver-threshold rx-power low-alarm -21
+Console(config-if) #transceiver-threshold rx-power low-alarm -21

-Console(config-if)#transceiver-threshold rx-power high-alarm -3
+Console(config-if) #transceiver-threshold rx-power high-alarm -3

 Console#

 '''